Rock up to the start line fully prepared with ultra runner Tobias Mews' 10 tips on perfecting your marathon race day routine.

 2. Stay off the booze

 Although the odd glass of red wine is said to be good for you, in this instance, it’s best to stay away from alcohol, especially in the few days leading up to the race.
 Not only does alcohol dehydrate you - the opposite effect that you want - but it could also have a detrimental affect on your performance.
 Still not convinced?
-Read this
+Read why you should abstain from alcohol before a race

 3. Get a good night’s sleep